-I’ve said it before, and I’ll say it again, the very best thing you can do when accessing information on the internet is to be skeptical.
+I’ve said it before and I’ll say it again: the best thing you can do when accessing information on the internet is to be skeptical.

-Particularly, if you’re in a desperate situation, that’s exactly the time to stop, take a breath, and really ask yourself if what you’re finding is legitimate, or possibly an attempt to scam you.
+Particularly if you’re in a desperate situation.
+That’s exactly the time to stop, take a breath, and ask yourself if what you’re finding is legitimate or possibly an attempt to scam you.

 There are legitimate resources out there — I’m particularly fond of the #3 entry in my search results example — but there are also others more than willing to take advantage of your desperate situation and take things from bad to worse.